mwangdakota/pages-uswds-jekyll/pages/about.md

               </li>
               <li>
                 <h3>Major societal impact</h3>
-                We don’t have the same financial incentives as most investors, so we can make impact investments that may take longer to provide a financial return.
+                We don’t have the same financial incentives as most investors, so we can make impact investments that may potentially help billions of people and take longer to provide a financial return.
 Our goal is to invest in a better future for our shareholders: the American public.
               </li>
               <li>
                 <h3>Minimal standard reporting</h3>